boutproject/hermes-3/docs/sphinx/developer.rst

 The call to `ComponentScheduler::create` treats the "components" option as a comma-separated list of names.
 For each name in the list, the scheduler looks up the options under the section of that name.
+If any of the listed components request further components (via the `Component::AdditionalComponents` method) then these will be created too.
+The
-The ``ComponentScheduler`` will use permission information stored by each component in `Component::state_variable_access` to work out the order to execute components.
+``ComponentScheduler`` will use permission information stored by each component in `Component::state_variable_access` to work out the order to execute components.
 It will ensure that all writes to a variable